-For the year ended January 30, 2021, an assessment of impairment indicators was performed which caused the Company to review the recoverable amount for certain CGUs with an indication of impairment.
-CGUs reviewed included stores that were permanently closed as part of the Restructuring Plan and the remaining stores that are expected to perform below the Company's previous projection.
+In Fiscal 2020, the Company reviewed the recoverable amount for certain CGUs with an indication of impairment.
+CGUs reviewed included stores that were permanently closed as part of the Restructuring Plan and the remaining stores that were expected to perform below the Company's previous projection.
+This review required an impairment of store leasehold improvements, furniture and equipment and computer hardware amounting to \$10,665, \$1,990 and \$512, respectively for a total of \$13,167.